jah1044/CPSC-236-GROUP/README.md

 - Joey Hudak (main)

 Connect 4
-- Austin Cousins (main, documentation)
+- Austin Cousins (main)

-Editor (GitHub doc and Code)
+Editor (GitHub documentation and code revision)
 - Jameson McIntyre

 ## Running the Project

 This project is for the final project asssignment for the class CPSC 236.